-Do we stop to think before we speak?
-When I was little with everything going on, thinking before I spoke wasn’t something I regularly did, not because I was wilful, or because I had an opinion that didn’t tie in with my family’s opinion, but because of my emotional and physical issues.
+When I was little, thinking before I spoke wasn’t something I regularly did.
+It wasn’t because I was wilful, or because I had an opinion, but because I was struggling with something.
+Through frustration and anger I lashed out.